SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

     -> print(evaluate(product))
     <- 18

-This function can calculate the value of a plain number by returning the associated value, but to calculate the value of an addition or multiplication, it first calculates the values of the left and right hand side, and then adds or multiplies them.
+This function evaluates a plain number by simply returning the associated value.
+It evaluates an addition or multiplication by evaluating the expression on left hand side, evaluating the expression on the right hand side, and then adding them or multiplying them.